The Peanut Family

 They are mostly grown in Georgia, Alabama, Florida, Mississippi, Texas, Oklahoma, North Carolina and South Carolina due to their need for a warm climate and sandy, well-drained soil.

-Spanish peanuts are identifiable by their smaller kernels and their reddish-brown skin.
+Compared to others, Spanish peanuts are identifiable by their smaller kernels and their reddish-brown skin.
 They are used mostly in peanut candies, peanut and nut snacks, and peanut butter.

-They also have a higher oil content than the other types, which makes them the best for extracting oil.
+What also makes them different is that they also have a higher oil content than the other types, which makes them the best for extracting oil.

 Peanut oil is very versatile in the kitchen, especially for adding flavor and complexity.
 Try it with our recipe for Squash-Peanut Coconut Curry to see for yourself.